jckleiner/notion-backup/documentation/setup.md

 ### Dropbox

 1. Create a new app on developer console (https://www.dropbox.com/developers/apps/create)
+2. Select "Scoped access" > "App folder – Access to a single folder created specifically for your app." and give your app a name
-2. Go to permissions tab > enable `files.content.write` & `files.content.read` and click "Submit" to save your changes.
+3. Go to permissions tab > enable `files.content.write` & `files.content.read` and click "Submit" to save your changes.
-   Make sure you saved these changes **before** you generate your access token
+   Make sure you saved these changes **before** you generate your access token.
-3. Go to Settings > OAuth 2 > Generate access token > generate > Access token expiration: "no expiration" and copy the generated token
+4. Go to Settings > OAuth 2 > Generate access token > "generate" and copy the generated token.
+Paste it in your

-> Long-lived tokens are less secure and will be deprecated in the future.
+   `.env` file as the value for `DROPBOX_ACCESS_TOKEN`

 ### Nextcloud